starskyzheng/snakemake_ssh/README.md

   STDOUT, STDERR and retcode can be found in `server.py.configs.yaml.default.pickle` (can be changed in config.yaml)
   Here are some script you can use: `view_jobs.sh` and `view_jobs.py`.
   Try `view_jobs.sh` first.
 This script based on ipython, which requires users know basic usage of python.
   Never try to modifiy `server.py.configs.yaml.default.pickle` when server is running.
+Treated as read-only file.